 - You must pass all the necessary safety training BEFORE starting lab work and follow all the lab safety protocols.

 - You should plan to spend at least 10 hours per week on research.
 This requires one full day or perhaps two full afternoons that are free of classes.
-Construct your course schedule with this in mind.
+Construct your course schedule with that in mind.

-- You must attend weekly group seminars and other scheduled lab activities.
+- You must attend weekly group meetings and other scheduled lab activities.

-- You must submit a mini-report (one paragraph) by e-mailing Prof. Nizkorodov every Friday or Saturday.
+- You must submit a mini-report by e-mailing Prof. Nizkorodov every Friday or Saturday.
 This weekly report should summarize results of your lab work during the past week.
 Typically, it is a Word or PowerPoint file containing description of procedures, diagrams, tables, graphs, and your notes on how to interpret the data.
 This is an EXAMPLE of such a report.
 If you did no lab work (e.g., your instrument was broken), you should read a research paper or a book chapter on the subject of your research and make a summary of that.
 Here is an example of such a paper report.
 Please name your report using the convention "YYYY_MM_DD_description.extension" and upload it to your folder in the group's dropbox.